arm-hpc/IEEECluster2020/README.md

 ### Embracing Arm: a journey of porting and optimization to the latest Arm-based processors

-As part of the IEEE Cluster conference we will host a 1/2 day Arm workshop on evaluating emerging, server-class, Arm technology.
+As part of the [IEEE Cluster 2020](https://clustercomp.org/2020/) conference we will host a 1/2 day Arm workshop on evaluating emerging, server-class, Arm technology.

 #### Abstract
 This workshop focuses on the porting and optimization of scientific and high-performance workloads to the Arm architecture.
 The last few years have seen an explosion of 64-bit Arm based processors targeted towards server and infrastructure workloads – often with a specialization towards a specific domain – such as HPC, cloud and machine learning.